particle-iot/docs/src/content/troubleshooting.md

 TODO: Write something once binary behaves as expected...
 The core will flash orange for XX seconds.

+NOTE: The core will be running Tinker when deep update is completely finished.

 ### Troubleshooting

 TODO: Write something once we've tried it a couple of times via the CLI or IDE and have some insights.